brainhack-school2023/bouchard_project/README.md

 To conclude, I believe this project was a success, showing how aggregating datasets can build a more general model while keeping the "specialized capabilities" similar.
 Adding more diverse data is a promising next step to further improve the model as well as performing proper visual analysis and cross-validation to ensure the validity of the results and better understand the results' quality and problems to solve.

 I wanted to highlight some limitations of this project like the fact that the datasets are of various sizes, which may hurt the comparison.
-Likewise, most daatset use the T2w contrast only, which is not ideal for building a more general model, but was the only way to correctly split our dataset and keep contrast "not seen in training" outside any training frameworks and only in our testing datasets.
+Likewise, most datasets use the T2w contrast only, which is not ideal for building a more general model, but was the only way to correctly split our dataset and keep contrast "not seen in training" outside any training frameworks and only in our testing datasets.
 Finally, the time constraints didn't allow me to perform proper cross-validation of the different models as well as in-depth analysis of the results visually, as mentioned above for an interesting next step.

 Still, the goal of this project was to learn how to use nnU-Net, improve my git, github and git-annex skills and improve my understanding of MRIs, contrasts and spinal cord segmentation.
-In thsoe terms, the project was a success and is a promising start for my PhD work.
+In those terms, the project was a success and is a promising start for my PhD work.

 ## TMP section - TO DO:
 (TO DO JUNE 2)